 Once elected, a Governor remains a Governor for life without the necessity for a further subscription – although further financial support is always very welcome!
 The members of the Court of Assistants, the trustees, are elected by the Governors.

-If you would like to become a governor of the charity, please contact us.
+If you have questions about becoming a Governor or would like a paper copy of this form, then please contact us.